 What are Mac Other files?

-You can get a basic overview of what's taking up the space on your Mac by going to About This Mac.
+Get to this basic overview of what's taking up the space on your Mac by following these steps:

 - Go to About This Mac.